Dancing, Eyes Closed

 She smiled up at him from underneath her lashes, “Thanks.”
 She mouthed.

-It all went rather quickly from there, and Astoria was glad for it.
+It all went rather quickly from there, and Astoria was glad about it.
 She faced Draco, smiled at him and took his arm in hers, closing her fingers lightly around his wrist and feeling his fingers on hers.
 Narcissa performed the binding spell, without further ado, and she forewent the old sentences traditionally spoken during it substituting them with silence that suited the occasion so much better.
 Astoria closed her eyes when the unfamiliar feeling of being locked into place opposite Draco hit her.

 It wasn’t particularly pleasant, she found.
-It felt like being a prisoner, like her arm around Draco’s held her in place even though all she wanted to do was wrap her hands around him and be close to him – closer than just touching arms.
+It felt like being a prisoner, like her arm around Draco’s held her in place even though all she wanted to do was wrap her hands around him and be close to him – closer than just the touch of their arms.
 She had always had this over-romantic perception of this part being the ceremony’s key moment; But now, she realised it wasn’t.
 The key moment came afterwards when, the second the spell left her, she threw herself into Draco’s arms, overwhelmed with her love, her respect and her admiration for him, and so happy it almost hurt on her insides.

 Astoria sank into Draco’s arms, dissolving into silent sobs.
 He held her knowing she was shedding tears of joy, until she looked up and whispered, “I love you.”
 And the way she smiled through her tears made Draco’s heart dance.
 He tried to smile, but found he didn’t make a good job of it, then he kissed her.